matthodan/jekyll-asset-pipeline/README.md

 JAPR is a powerful asset pipeline that automatically collects, converts and compresses / minifies your site's JavaScript and CSS assets when you compile your Jekyll site.

+This project is a fork of [Jekyll Asset Pipeline](https://github.com/matthodan/jekyll-asset-pipeline) which, unfortunately, was pretty much abandonware.

 ## Table of Contents

 - [Features](#features)